-Today is February 2 and the Navigate the Chaos question to consider is “how often do you engage in subtle maneuvers?”
-Due to the myths, lies, and half-truths related to how artists earn money, there is a tremendous need in the marketplace for reality based career advice for college students, recent graduates, and anyone else interested in creating art.
+Today is February 2 and the Navigate the Chaos question to consider is “how often are you engaged in subtle maneuvers?”
+Authors, artists, and other creatives navigate the chaos and practice the art of living well by using a strategy commonly referred to as engaging in subtle maneuvers.
+Unfortunately, due to the myths, lies, and half-truths related to how artists earn money, there is a tremendous need in the marketplace for reality-based career advice for college students, recent graduates, and anyone else interested in creating art.

-Since the definition of satire is ‘the use of humor, irony, exaggeration, or ridicule to expose and criticize people's stupidity or vices’ this satirical statement is misleading, even outright wrong, since many successful artists do just that; they create art on nights and weekends.
+Since the definition of satire is ‘the use of humor, irony, exaggeration, or ridicule to expose and criticize people's stupidity or vices’ this satirical statement is misleading, even outright wrong since history has proven time and again how many successful artists do just that; they create art on nights and weekends.
+Many artists, in fact, keep their day job because they either enjoy it or use it as a distraction from their art.

 There is no need to be a starving artist because many successful artists held day jobs.
 Working during some part of the day was common place for artists of the past and continues to be so today.
 Here are five of the countless artists that held day jobs to help finance their art.